rightjs/rightjs-docs/docs/en/docs/util/xhr.md

     xhr.send(); // the server will see the 'myapp=true' params

-And you can specify the params by use of the {Xhr#send} method:
+And you can specify the per-send params using of the {Xhr#send} method:

     var xhr = new Xhr('/foo/bar').send('myapp=true');